Revolutions of 1989: Impact of Solidarity grows

 Throughout the mid-1980s, Solidarity persisted solely as an underground organization, supported by the Catholic Church.
 However, by the late 1980s, Solidarity became sufficiently strong to frustrate Jaruzelski's attempts at reform, and nationwide strikes in 1988 forced the government to open dialogue with Solidarity.
 On 9 March 1989, both sides agreed to a bicameral legislature called the National Assembly.
 The already existing Sejm would become the lower house.
 The Senate would be elected by the people.
 Traditionally a ceremonial office, the presidency was given more powers (Polish Round Table Agreement).

 On 7 July 1989, General Secretary Mikhail Gorbachev implicitly renounced the use of force against other Soviet-bloc nations.
 Speaking to members of the 23-nation Council of Europe, Mr. Gorbachev made no direct reference to the so-called Brezhnev Doctrine, under which Moscow had asserted the right to use force to prevent a Warsaw Pact member from leaving the communist fold.
 He stated, "Any interference in domestic affairs and any attempts to restrict the sovereignty of states—friends, allies or any others—are inadmissible".
 The policy was termed the Sinatra Doctrine, in a joking reference to the Frank Sinatra song "My Way".
 Poland became the first Warsaw Pact country to break free of Soviet domination.

-Fall of dictatorial regimes
+Protests and revolutions in the Western Bloc

+The 1980s revolutions occurred in Western Bloc regimes as well.

-In February 1986, in one of the first peaceful, mass-movement revolutions against a dictatorship, the People Power Revolution in the Philippines peacefully overthrew dictator Ferdinand Marcos and inaugurated Cory Aquino as the President.
+In February 1986, the People Power Revolution in the Philippines peacefully overthrew dictator Ferdinand Marcos and inaugurated Corazon "Cory" Aquino as the president.

+In 1987, the South Korean June Democratic Struggle against the military dictatorship of Chun Doo-hwan occurred after Roh Tae-woo was designated as Chun's successor without a direct election.
+Not wanting to escalate violence before the 1988 Summer Olympics being hosted in Seoul next year, the government made concessions with the protestors demands, including free elections, amnesty to political prisoners, restoring press freedom and revisions to the constitution.

-The domino effect of the revolutions of 1989 affected other regimes as well.
-The South African apartheid regime and Pinochet's military dictatorship in Chile were gradually dismantled during the 1990s as the West withdrew their funding and diplomatic support.
-Ghana, Indonesia, Nicaragua, South Korea, Suriname, Republic of China and North-South Yemen, among many others, elected democratic governments.
+The South African apartheid, the Pinochet military dictatorship in Chile, and the Suharto regime in Indonesia were gradually declining during the 1990s as the West withdrew their funding and diplomatic support.
+The First Intifada against Israeli occupation of the Palestinian territories occurred, giving rise of militant movement Hamas.
+Dictatorships such as Argentina, Ghana, Paraguay, Suriname, Republic of China and North-South Yemen, among others, elected democratic governments.

 Exact tallies of the number of democracies vary depending on the criteria used for assessment, but by some measures by the late 1990s there were well over 100 democracies in the world, a marked increase in just a few decades.